dell-asm/dell-force10/docs/force10_firmwareupdate.md

 # Access Mechanism
 # --------------------------------------------------------------------------

 The Force10 Firmware Update module uses telent/ssh to access Force10 device.
-The firmware update binary should be access through tftp protocol
+The firmware update binary should be accessed by tftp protocol

 # --------------------------------------------------------------------------
 #  Supported Functionality